timbrandin/unboxme/README.md

 2. Builds and installs as usual with new projects
 3. Stages project to for example: fingerstache-wolf.unbox.me

-Short version: `ubx backend-boys drupal-bootstrap -s`
+Short version: `un backend-boys drupal-bootstrap -s`

 `unboxme backend-boys build install stage`